CTV News Coverage — Graham Richardson reports that construction for the new hospital campus parking garage is getting underway.

 Path

-Building accessible, enclosed pathways for pedestrians, wheelchair users, cyclists, and LRT passengers
+Accessible pathways for pedestrians, wheelchair users, cyclists, and LRT passengers

 TOH_Human-and-Food-Waste_Colour

-Addressing human and food waste
+Minimize human and food waste as part of modern sustainable operations

 TOH_Water-Conservation_Colour

-Planning for water conservation
+Planning for water conservation across the campus, including landscaping and building systems

 TOH_Electric-Car_Colour